 Create persistent data with volumes

-I am pretty sure that after all this hustle in installing and setting up your first application using Docker you would love to store some data into the database.
+I am pretty sure that after all this hustle in installing and setting up your first application using Docker you would love to store some data in the database.

-As a standard behaviour in Docker, the data is saved within a container.
+As a standard behavior in Docker, the data is saved within a container.

 If you pull and run a MySql container, the data will be saved by default into the folder /var/lib/mysql.

 Problems start when you want to delete the container because all the data that is saved inside will disappear as well.